Internaut401/ROP-Emporium/ret2win/ret2win32.md

 ```

 There are 2 interesting functions:
-- pwnme, which is called from main, which print some strings and get an input;
+- pwnme, which is called from main, print some strings and get an input;
-- ret2win which perfom a system comand "cat flag.txt"
+- ret2win perfom a system comand "cat flag.txt"

 ```
 pwndbg> disassemble ret2win